MedChebbi/Argus/README.md

 - ROS: Robot Operating System

-- Python/C++
+- Python, C/C++

-- Raspberry Pi/Arduino
+- Raspberry Pi, Arduino, ESP32, Jetson Nano

-- Robotic Arm
+- Robotic Arm, Gripper, Kinematics

 ---

 ## Disclamer

 This project is still in the making and some functionalities migh not be intergrated yet at the time of you reading this.

 ---